-Audit Outcome Tolerance for audit outcome Standalone Cutting Plants Slaughterhouses/ Game Handling Est. /Co-located Cutting Plants Follow Up Partial Audits of critical and major NCs Good No majors or critical on day of audit or during audit period 18/12 months N/A Generally Satisfactory No more than 2 majors during audit or during audit period rectified promptly No critical during audit period 12 months Within 3 months Improvement Necessary 3-6 majors during audit or during audit period No critical during audit period 3 months Within 1 month Urgent Improvement Necessary 1 critical or >6 majors during audit or during audit period 2 months Within 1 month
+Audit Outcome Tolerance for audit outcome Standalone Cutting Plants Slaughterhouses/ Game Handling Est. /Co-located Cutting Plants Follow Up Partial Audits of critical and major NCs Good No majors or critical on day of audit or during audit period 18/12 months N/A Generally Satisfactory No more than 2 majors during audit or during audit period rectified promptly No critical during audit period 12 months Within 3 months 3-6 majors during audit or during audit period No critical during audit period 3 months Within 1 month Urgent Improvement Necessary 1 critical or >6 majors during audit or during audit period 2 months Within 1 month

-- 5.5.7 Subsequent audits are therefore scheduled on the basis of the audit outcome. - 5.5.8 Reports are produced following each audit and sent to the FBO.
+- 5.4.7 Subsequent audits are therefore scheduled on the basis of the audit outcome. - 5.4.8 Reports are produced following each audit and sent to the FBO.
 The report details the non-compliances identified and provides an indicative timescale for the business to address them.
 Audit reports will be published on the FSS website after the period for appeals has expired.
 Where applicable (in accordance with the table above), an additional partial audit may be carried to assess the actions taken to address the non-compliances raised at audit.
-Where significant non-compliance is noted, additional checks on performance may be undertaken in the form of Unannounced Inspections. - 5.5.9 Incidences of non-compliance occurred in the following areas : - Monitoring procedures are effective and supported by records CCP monitoring - Controls ensure that risk of cross contamination is minimised, prevented or reduced to acceptable levels during operation and appropriate action taken should contamination occur - The implementation of the operating procedures is effective and supported by records - maintenance - Animal By-Products, including SRM, are dispatched to approved premises with correctly completed commercial documentation - Animals spared any avoidable pain, distress or suffering during their killing and related operations - All handling and processes from slaughtering to dispatch are done in a way that avoids the contamination of meat and offal entering the food chain - FBO traceability system allows identification of any person from whom they have been supplied with food products, and businesses to which their products have been supplied
+Where significant non-compliance is noted, additional checks on performance may be undertaken in the form of Unannounced Inspections. - 5.4.9 The most frequent major non-compliances raised against requirements during audits from April last year in all plants are as follows: - Monitoring procedures are effective and supported by records CCP monitoring - Controls ensure that risk of cross contamination is minimised, prevented or reduced to acceptable levels during operation and appropriate action taken should contamination occur - The implementation of the operating procedures is effective and supported by records - maintenance

-- The implementation of the operating procedures is effective and supported by records - cleaning - The implementation of the operating procedures is effective and supported by records - Staff training and supervision - 5.5.10 Overall, the compliance trend continues to remain fairly stable with the majority of establishments reporting good or generally satisfactory compliance levels.
+- Animal By-Products, including SRM, are dispatched to approved premises with correctly completed commercial documentation - Animals spared any avoidable pain, distress or suffering during their killing and related operations - All handling and processes from slaughtering to dispatch are done in a way that avoids the contamination of meat and offal entering the food chain - FBO traceability system allows identification of any person from whom they have been supplied with food products, and businesses to which their products have been supplied - The implementation of the operating procedures is effective and supported by records - cleaning - The implementation of the operating procedures is effective and supported by records - Staff training and supervision - 5.4.10 Overall, the compliance trend continues to remain fairly stable with the majority of establishments reporting good or generally satisfactory compliance levels.

-5.6 Local Authority Audit
+5.5 Local Authority Audit